FAQs for web design, SEO, hosting, etc

 How long does it take to build a website? ⇨

-Will it require a CMS (content management system), or a searchable database of content or a list of subscribers which will grow as more people fill out their details on your website?
+Will it require a CMS (content management system), or a searchable database of content.
+You might require a list of subscribers to be generated which will grow as more people fill out their details on your website?

-What is the process when having a web design built? ⇨
+What is the process when having a website built? ⇨

 1: Introductory call: